dioniok/sap-fiori-training/Session5_Exercise_4.md

   </OverflowToolbar>
 ```

-Create a new function onCreate.
+Create a new function ``onCreate``.
 Create the data and get the model and use method create to send a POST request to backend.
 ```js
 onCreate: function(){
     var data = {